josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧬_clone_drift_deepfakes_audio_manipulation_and_voice_theft.md

 ---

-## 🧠 V. Psychological and Ethical Fallout
+## 🧠 Psychological and Ethical Fallout

 ### Voice Alienation
 Hearing one’s own voice weaponised detaches the self from its instrument.